-THE PROPERTY OF THE PROPERTY O If your vehicle is equipped with a water heater bypass, winterize the water heater according to the instructions provided with the water heater operating manual.
+- If your vehicle is equipped with a water heater bypass, winterize the water heater according to the instructions provided with the water heater operating manual.
 If you do not have a bypass, you will have to fill the water heater with antifreeze solution by the water pump.
 Winterize the hot water lines by opening each hot water faucet, allowing antifreeze solution to flow continuously, and then close each faucet.
 This will require considerably more antifreeze solution, and you may choose to do this step before winterizing the cold water lines so you can recycle the solution.

-ECUMUNA NA When filling the plumbing systems with antifreeze, be sure to open and operate all fixtures and valves allowing the antifreeze solution to flow freely.
+When filling the plumbing systems with antifreeze, be sure to open and operate all fixtures and valves allowing the antifreeze solution to flow freely.

-now quadiquidage Pour one cup of antifreeze solution down each drain.
+- Property Consumer Pour one cup of antifreeze solution down each drain.

 Install all protective caps:

-historia di Water tank fill
+Water tank fill

 City water inlet cap

-Waste tank drain outlet cap
+Waste tank drain outlet can